 SMCRA is clear in delineating how the Section 521(a)(1) process must unfold.
-The Act does not allow Mr. Hammond to create a new procedural step before the statutory TDN procedure is initiated.
-The proposal would inject indefinite delay into the investigation of SMCRA violations contrary to the quick and efficient statutory TDN procedure crafted and mandated by Congress.
+The Act does not allow the Secretary to create any new procedural step before the statutory TDN procedure is initiated, such as prior notice to the state regulatory authority.
+That proposal would inject indefinite additional delay into the investigation of SMCRA violations contrary to the quick and efficient statutory TDN procedure crafted and mandated by Congress.

-Nonetheless, OSMRE now proposes an entirely new pre-trigger process under which the agency would contact the state regulatory authority and "consider the State regulatory authority's action before determining if there is reason to believe a violation exists."
+Nonetheless, OSMRE now proposes to restore an entirely new pre-trigger process nowhere extant prior to 2020 under which the agency would contact the state regulatory authority and "consider the State regulatory authority's action before determining if there is reason to believe a violation exists."
 85 Fed.
 Reg.
 28904, 28907.
 OSMRE claims that this extra process is allowable under the Act because "neither SMCRA nor the regulations clearly define the phrase 'reason to believe,' and both are ambiguous as to what information OSMRE may consider when determining whether OSMRE has 'reason to believe' that a permittee is in violation of applicable requirements."
 Id. at 28906.

-This purported ambiguity is a fiction.
+This purported ambiguity is a fiction, and Chevron is no longer available to shield the agency when it plays fast and loose with purported "ambiguities" in the law.
 Congress was clear in instructing how the phrase "reason to believe" should be construed and provided examples.

 Heretofore, the agency has had no problem understanding or implementing the standard.
-OSMRE has consistently interpreted § 1271(a)(1) for more than four decades without claiming the provision is ambiguous.
+OSMRE has consistently interpreted 1271(a)(1) for more than four decades without claiming the provision is ambiguous.